Thailand Trademark Registration

 Trademark Application

-Once the trademark application is filed, it will be examined by the Examiner with the formality checks and substantive examination.
-In case there is an objection, the applicant must respond to the objection within a stipulated time, or else the application will be deemed abandoned.
-If there is no objection, the application will be published in the Official Journal.
-Any interested party may oppose the registration of your trademark within 60 days of the publication date.
-If there is no opposition from any 3rd party, the Registrar will issue a notification letter required for the payment of registration fees.
-Within 60 days following the said payment, the registration certificate of the mark will be issued.
+Once the trademark application is filed, it will undergo formality checks and substantive examination by the examiner.
+If an objection is raised, the applicant must respond within the prescribed period; otherwise, the application will be deemed abandoned.
+If no objection is raised, the application will be published in the Official Journal.
+Any interested party may file an opposition within 60 days from the date of publication.
+If no opposition is filed, the trademark will be registered, and a certificate of registration will be issued.

 Time Frame

-The processing time from application to registration may takes about 12 – 15 months .
-However, if there are objection from the trademark office or opposition from anyone else, it may take longer.
+The processing time from filing to registration generally takes about 9–12 months.
+However, if there are objections from the Trademark Office or oppositions from third parties, the process may take longer.

 Validity of Registration:

-A registered trademark is valid for a period of 10 years from the date of registration, and can be renewed every 10 years.
+A registered trademark in Thailand is valid for 10 years from the date of application, and can be renewed every 10 years.

 Requirements For Trademark Application in Thailand: